 placed in a safe environment, not to be moved indiscriminately from one placement to

-• Consideration of the chiId’s age, race, ethnicity, culture, language, religion, and special
+another, and to have the assurance of a permanent family. - Consideration of the chiId’s age, race, ethnicity, culture, language, religion, and special

-• Case planning shall involve the family so that relevant services can be provided to
+needs shall guide the choice of out of home and adoptive placements. - Case planning shall involve the family so that relevant services can be provided to

-• Child Welfare Services shall be provided in collaboration with other community
+promote rehabilitation and reunification. - Child Welfare Services shall be provided in collaboration with other community

-• Financial and programmatic accountability will be stressed using managed care
+agencies on behalf of children, youth and families. - Financial and programmatic accountability will be stressed using managed care

-• Respect and build on staff’s strengths so that their expertise can be directed toward
+principals to reinforce that children and their families received all required services. - Respect and build on staff’s strengths so that their expertise can be directed toward

 those assignments, which will benefit the Division’s mission in such areas as technical assistance, consultation, and training others.